rxweb/rxweb.io/docs/rx-web-core/rxwebcore-commands.md

 ## Installation :
 To use rxwebcore commands using package manager console, you must install `rxwebcore` globally using this command:

-> dotnet install tool -g rxwebcore
+&gt dotnet install tool -g rxwebcore

 ## Commands :

 ### Project Creation
 To create a new project using rxwebcore CLI.
 Run this command

-> rxwebcore --add-project <Project_Name>
+&gt rxwebcore --add-project &ltProject_Name&gt

 For more information on creating a project.
 Please refer <a class="redirect-link" href="\AspNetCore\step-by-step-guide\project-creation.html">Project Creation</a>

 ### Generating Models
 This command will generate POCO model classes having database objects as properties.
-In this command --models denote generation of models, --<ConnectionStringName> is the name of the connection which is configured in `appsettings.json` as mentioned below.
+In this command --models denote generation of models, --&ltConnectionStringName&gt is the name of the connection which is configured in `appsettings.json` as mentioned below.

 ```js
 "Database": {